dmplekhanov/MyPortfolio/README.md

 * **Python**: Pandas,
 * **Tableau**

-## Project 1: Geeting the Chinese statistical data from the web
+## Project 1: Getting the Chinese statistical data from the web
 * Project for getting data about budget revenues and expenditures from monthly announcements posted on the official website of the Ministry of Finance of the PRC

 Further information: [IPython Notebook](https://github.com/dmplekhanov/Parsing_MOF_data/blob/master/MOF_parse.ipynb)